 Tending to your person as they died, and tending to their body after death, was not only an incredibly important act of love, but it was also a chance to process a lot of emotions.
 After death, they weren't immediately taken away.
-You combed their hair, moisturized their hands, and talked to their body while doing so.
+You combed their hair, moisturized their hands, you talked to them, you sang to them while holding your children, your brothers and sisters.
 You had time, privately or with your closest people, to do some of the most important emotional work of your life.
 You walked through the garden trimming greenery for their grave.
 It gave your grief somewhere to go.

 And it didn't cost you much at all.
-Maybe you paid for food that you put out for guests or for someone to help you prepare the body.
-Today, people easily spend thousands to sit in folding chairs, in uncomfortable clothes, looking at their loved one across the room for a few hours.
+Maybe you paid for meal that you set out for guests or for someone to help you prepare the body.
+Today, people easily spend thousands to sit awkwardly in folding chairs, wearing uncomfortable clothes, sipping bad coffee from styrofoam cups, looking at their loved one across the room for a few hours.

 Or join us for a Death Over Dinner potluck.
 They really are a blast every single time.
 Or, if you're ready for deep diving, try a Living Funeral guided meditation.
 You can find both on our Events page.

 It could be that you're interested in taking the responsible next step of finalizing your Advance Care Plans because everyone should have them in order.
 Yes, everyone.
 It seems too soon, until it's too late.

 If nothing else, follow us on social media to keep learning and growing with us.
 Thank you.